SoaresAlisson/networds/README.md

 This is a package to extract graphs and build and visualize text networks in static and dynamic graphs.

-It extract graphs from plain text using:
+It extracts graphs from plain text using:

 1)  Rule based: Regex to extract proper names, and build a co-occurrence network